snare/binjatron/README.md

 - Mark breakpoints that are set in the debugger in Binary Ninja
 - Set and delete breakpoints in the debugger from Binary Ninja

+Support:

+- Everything works in LLDB
+- Some features may not work properly in GDB
+- Some features may work in WinDbg and VDB but haven't been tested at all

 ## Installation

 Binjatron requires [Voltron](https://github.com/snare/voltron), which is a framework to talk to various debuggers (GDB, LLDB, WinDbg and VDB) and build common UI views for them.
 Firstly, Voltron must be installed and working with your debugger of choice.
 An install script is provided that covers most use cases for GDB/LLDB on macOS and Linux, and [manual installation instructions](https://github.com/snare/voltron/wiki/Installation) are provided for other cases.